TIBCOSoftware/snappydata/docs/install/setting_up_cluster_on_amazon_web_services.md

 <a id="usingawsmgmtconsole"></a>
 ## AWS Management Console

-!!!
-Note
-	TIBCO has not yet made an AMI of TIBCO ComputeDB available on AWS.
-This page will be updated after that is made available.

-You can launch a TIBCO ComputeDB cluster on Amazon EC2 instance(s) using the AMIs of earlier version of TIBCO ComputeDB (1.0.2.1).
+You can launch a TIBCO ComputeDB cluster on Amazon EC2 instance(s) using Linux-based AMIs available on AWS.
 For more information on launching an EC2 instance, refer to the [AWS documentation](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/launching-instance.html).
 This section covers the following:

 *	[Prerequisites](#prereqaws)
 *	[Launching the Instance](#launchawsinstance)

+!!!
+Attention
+	The AMIs of TIBCO ComputeDB are currently unavailable on AWS.

 <a id="prereqaws"></a>
 ### Prerequisites
-Ensure that you have an existing AWS account with required permissions to launch the EC2 resources.
+*   Ensure that you have an existing AWS account with required permissions to launch the EC2 resources.
+*   Create an EC2 Key Pair in the region where you want to launch the TIBCO ComputeDB cluster.

 <a id="launchawsinstance"></a>
 ### Deploying TIBCO ComputeDB Cluster with AWS Management Console
-To launch the instance and start the TIBCO ComputeDB cluster:
+To launch the instance and start the TIBCO ComputeDB cluster on a single EC2 instance:

 1. Open the [Amazon EC2 console](https://console.aws.amazon.com/ec2/) and sign in using your AWS login credentials.

-2. The current region is displayed at the top of the screen.
-Select the region where you want to launch the instance.
+The current region is displayed at the top of the screen.

+2. Select the region where you want to launch the instance.

 3. Click **Launch Instance** from the Amazon EC2 console dashboard.

-4. On the **Choose an Amazon Machine Image (AMI)** page, select **Community AMIs** from the left pane.
+4. On the **Choose an Amazon Machine Image (AMI)** page, select your preferred Linux-based AMI.
+For example, you can select **Amazon Linux 2 AMI** or **Ubuntu Server 16.04 LTS**.
+See [this page](./system_requirements.md#operating-systems-supported) for recommended Operating Systems.

-5. Enter **TIBCO ComputeDB** in the search box, and press **Enter** on your keyboard.

-6. The search result is displayed.
-From the search results, click **Select** to choose the AMI with the latest release version.
+	!!!Note
+		The AMIs with pre-installed TIBCO ComputeDB distribution are currently unavailable under **AWS Marketplace** or **Community AMIs**.

-7. On the **Choose an Instance Type** page, select the instance type as per the requirement of your use case and then click **Review and Launch** to launch the instance with default configurations. <br/>
+5. On the **Choose an Instance Type** page, select the instance type as per the requirement of your use case and then click **Review and Launch** to launch the instance with default configurations. <br/>

 	!!!
 Note

 		* You can also continue customizing your instance before you launch the instance.
-Refer to the AWS documentation for more information.
+Refer to the [AWS documentation](https://docs.aws.amazon.com/) for more information.

-		*  When configuring the security groups, ensure that you open at least ports 22 (for SSH access to the EC2 instance) and 5050 (for access to TIBCO ComputeDB Monitoring Console).
+		* On **Configure Security Group** page, ensure that you open at least ports 22 (for SSH access to the EC2 instance) and 5050 (to access TIBCO ComputeDB Monitoring Console) for the public IP address of your laptop or client terminal.

+		* If you need to connect to the TIBCO ComputeDB cluster via a JDBC client application or tool, open ports 1527 and 1528 for the public IP of the host where your application/tool is running, in the security group.

-8. You are directed to the last step **Review Instance Launch**.
+6. You are directed to the last step **Review Instance Launch**.
 Check the details of your instance, and click **Launch**.

-9. In the **Select an existing key pair or create a new key pair** dialog box, select a key pair.
+7. In the **Select an existing key pair or create a new key pair** dialog box, select your key pair.

-10. Click **Launch**.
+8. Click **Launch**.
 The Launch Status page is displayed.

-11. Click **View Instances**.
-The dashboard which lists the instances is displayed.
+9. Click **View Instances**.
+The dashboard which lists the EC2 instances is displayed.

-12. Click **Refresh** to view the updated list and the status of the instance creation.
+10. Click **Refresh** to view the updated list and the status of the instance you just created.

-13. Once the status of the instance changes to **running**, you have successfully created and launched the instance with the TIBCO ComputeDB AMI.
+11. Once the status of the instance changes to **running**, connect to the instance via SSH.

-14. Use SSH to connect to the instance using the **Ubuntu** username.
 You require:

-	* The private key file of the key pair with which the instance was launched, and
+	*	The private key (.pem) file of the key pair with which the instance was launched.

-	* Details of the public hostname or IP address of the instance.
+	*	The public DNS or IP address of the instance.
+	*	The username that is used to connect.
+It depends on the AMI you have selected.
+For example, it could be **ec2-user** for Amazon Linux AMIs or **ubuntu** for Ubuntu-based AMIs.

-Refer to the following documentation, for more information on [accessing an EC2 instance](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html).
+	Refer to the following documentation for more information on [accessing an EC2 instance](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html).

-	!!!
-Note
+	!!!Note

-		* The public hostname/IP address information is available on the EC2 dashboard > **Description** tab.
+		The public DNS/IP of the instance is available on the **EC2 dashboard** > **Instances** page.
+Select your EC2 instance and search for it in the lower part of the page.

-		* The TIBCO ComputeDB product distribution is already downloaded and extracted in the **/opt/snappydata** directory and Java 8 is installed.
+12. Download the required TIBCO ComputeDB distribution (.tar.gz) into this EC2 instance.
+You can find the latest Enterprise edition release [here](https://edelivery.tibco.com/storefront/eval/tibco-computedb-enterprise-edition/prod12074.html).

+    !!!Note
+    	When TIBCO ComputeDB AMI is made available on AWS in the future, it will have the distribution pre-installed.
+In that case, you can jump directly to [step 15](#step15).

+13. Extract the tarball to **/opt/snappydata**.

+		tar -xvf snappydata-<version>-bin.tar.gz
+		sudo mv snappydata-<version>-bin /opt/snappydata
+		chown -R ec2-user:ec2-user /opt/snappydata

+14. Ensure that Java 8 is installed and set as default.
+For Amazon Linux 2018.03, you may need to uninstall Java 7 first.
+Following commands update OpenJDK to 8:

+		sudo yum -y -q remove  jre-1.7.0-openjdk
+		sudo yum -y -q install java-1.8.0-openjdk-devel
+		java -version  # Ensure it prints correct Java version

+15. Setup [passwordless ssh](../reference/misc/passwordless_ssh.md) on this instance.
+This requirement may be removed in future, for single-instance installation on AWS. <a id= step15> </a>

+16. Run the following commands to update the cluster configuration.

+		curl http://169.254.169.254/latest/meta-data/local-ipv4 > /opt/snappydata/conf/locators
+		curl http://169.254.169.254/latest/meta-data/local-ipv4 > /opt/snappydata/conf/servers
+		curl http://169.254.169.254/latest/meta-data/local-ipv4 > /opt/snappydata/conf/leads

-15. Go to the **/opt/snappydata** directory.
+17. Go to the **/opt/snappydata** directory.
 Run the following command to start a basic cluster with one data node, one lead, and one locator.

 		./sbin/snappy-start-all.sh

+<a id="accesssnappydatacluster"></a>
+### Accessing TIBCO ComupteDB Cluster

+The quickest way to connect to your TIBCO ComupteDB cluster is probably using the Snappy Shell utility packaged with the distribution.

+You can launch the Snappy Shell either from the same EC2 instance or from your laptop, where you have TIBCO ComupteDB installed.

+#### Connecting to the Cluster from the Same EC2 instance:

+Launch Snappy Shell.

+		./bin/snappy

+!!!Note
+	Before connecting to the cluster, make sure the security group attached to this EC2 instance has ports 1527-1528 open for the public IP of the same ec2 instance.

+Now, connect to the cluster using its private IP (you can also use the public DNS/IP instead):

+		snappy> connect client '(private-ip-of-EC2-instance):1527';

+#### Connecting to Cluster from Laptop (or any Host Outside AWS VPC):

+Launch the Snappy Shell:

+		${SNAPPY_HOME}/bin/snappy

+!!!Note
+	Before connecting to the cluster, make sure the security group attached to this EC2 instance has ports **1527-1528** open for the public IP of your laptop that is the host with TIBCO ComupteDB installed.

+Now, connect to the cluster using the public DNS/IP of its EC2 instance:

+		snappy> connect client '<public-ip-of-EC2-instance>:1527';